Finding Contact Lenses That Work For You

 Contact lens technology is always changing and advancing.
 The products available to us get better every year and we always take advantage of that!
-When you choose Bluebird Family Eye Care for your contacts, you’re choosing the best and newest contact lenses available.
+When you choose Bluebird Vision + Wellness for your contacts, you’re choosing the best and newest contact lenses available.

 We’ll do everything we can to set you up with the perfect contact lenses for you.

 How a Contact Lens Exam & Fitting Works

 Before you start wearing contacts, we need to take a close look at your eyes.
 We’ll take the opportunity to confirm your prescription and make sure you don’t have any eye issues that might prevent you from wearing contact lenses.

 Evaluating Your Eye Shape and Prescription

 Eyes are like fingerprints; every one is a little bit different.
 The size and shape of your eye has a lot to do with finding the right contact lenses for you.
 Using our state-of-the-art technology, we’ll take ultra precise measurements of your eyes.
 Don’t worry; it may sound daunting but none of this causes you any real discomfort.